Viola Brothers Shore

 In 1920, in the Saturday Evening Post, Viola Brothers Shore wrote, “Someday I hope to live the kind of life where I’ll have nothing to think about but writing.
 Where I won’t have to scribble my poems in the subway on the back of the delicatessen bill, where if I file the darn thing under bills I’m out a poem and if I file it under poetry the delicatessen man has me in a tight place.”
 This statement characterizes the early struggles of Viola Brothers Shore, a writer of extraordinary versatility.

 Born in New York City on May 26, 1890, she was the first child of Dr. Abram Brothers, a well-known surgeon who was also a writer, an actor, and a violinist who taught his daughter to play the violin.
-According to family lore, her mother, Minnie Epstein Brothers, descended from the first kosher butcher in New York, was born following a dramatic escape from the New Orleans region where her father had shot a southern gentleman who was attacking his pregnant wife.
+According to family lore, her mother, Minnie Epstein Brothers, descended from the first Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher butcher in New York, was born following a dramatic escape from the New Orleans region where her father had shot a southern gentleman who was attacking his pregnant wife.
 He fled and later Minnie’s mother followed in a canoe paddled by a Native American guide.
 Viola had a sister, Madeleine, and a brother, Arthur J. Brothers, a lawyer.

 Educated in public schools and at Normal College (now Hunter College), Viola left school at sixteen with musical aspirations.
-After these were cut short by her father’s illness, she enrolled in business school, then worked in an office, and started an electrical contracting business with William Shore, an engineer whom she’d married in 1912.
+After these were cut short by her father’s illness, she enrolled in business school, then worked in an office and started an electrical contracting business with William Shore, an engineer whom she had married in 1912.
 Daughter Wilma Shore, who also became a successful writer, was born on October 12, 1913.

 While attending New York University, Viola Brothers Shore began her career as a writer in a range of disciplines.
 She wrote poetry, biography (Stage Struck John Golden, 1930), stories and articles published in College Humor, Collier’s, and Saturday Evening Post; plays, including We Must Recruit!
 (1930) with Jeanne Manookian, Stage Struck (1930) with John Golden, Fools Rush In, and sketches for New Faces, produced on Broadway in 1934.
 Her short stories, many about Jewish American lives of the day, were collected in The Heritage and Other Stories (1921).